Berets of the United States Army: Black

 The black beret was worn by various reconnaissance, ranger, and armored units in the 1960s and 70s.
 Today, the black beret is worn by regular soldiers of the U.S. Army.

 In 1975, the black beret was officially authorized for wear by the newly created battalions of United States Army Rangers who had worn it unofficially during the Vietnam War.
 Also in 1975, a unique black beret was authorized for wear by female soldiers but was of a different design than the one worn by male soldiers.

 In 2001, the black beret became the primary headgear for both the service uniform (in garrison setting) and dress uniform for all United States Army troops unless the soldier is approved to wear a different distinctive beret.
 In 2011, the Army changed back to the patrol cap for primary wear with the utility uniform, with the beret remaining the headgear for the dress uniform.

 Brown

 The brown beret was created in 2018 for soldiers of the U.S. Army's then-new Security Force Assistance Command and its brigades or SFABs.
-Soldiers assigned to the command and its brigades are authorized to wear the brown beret—with a brigade specific beret flash and distinctive unit insignia (DUI)—to recognize these new specialized units whose core mission is to conduct training, advising, assisting, enabling, and accompanying operations with allied and partner nations.
+Soldiers assigned to the command and it's brigades are authorized to wear the brown beret—with a brigade specific beret flash and DUI—to recognize these new specialized units, whose core mission is to conduct training, advising, assisting, enabling, and accompanying operations with allied and partner nations.
 According to an official U.S. Army article, "SFAB soldiers will be on the ground with their partners - fighting side-by-side with them in all conditions, so the brown beret symbolizes dirt or mud akin to the 'muddy boots' moniker given to leaders who are always out with the troops."